Happy Hogmany, folks!

 - Roll out the remaining pastry to the same thickness as before, large enough to cover the top of your tin.
 Brush the edges of the pastry with a little water and press on top of your black bun to seal.
 Trim the edges and crimp with a fork to finish.

-- Remove from the oven and allow to cool completely in tin before turning out.
+- Remove from the oven and allow to cool completely in tin before turning out to cut and serve.